Hitler's Table Talk: History

 The history of the document is relatively complex as numerous individuals were involved, working at different times, collating different parts of the work.
 This effort spawned two distinct notebooks, which were translated into multiple languages and covered in some instances non-overlapping time-frames due to ongoing legal and copyright issues.

-All editions and translations are based on the two original German notebooks, one by Henry Picker and another based on a more complete notebook by Martin Bormann (which is often called the Bormann-Vermerke).
-Henry Picker was the first to publish the table talk, doing so in 1951 in the original German.
+All editions and translations are based on the two German notebooks (both no longer existing), one by Henry Picker and another based on a more complete notebook by Martin Bormann (which is often called the Bormann-Vermerke).
+Picker was the first to publish the table talk, doing so in 1951 in the original German.
 This was followed by the French translation in 1952 by François Genoud, a Swiss financier and a principal benefactor of the Nazi diaspora.
 The English edition came in 1953, which was translated by R. H. Stevens and Norman Cameron and published with an introduction by historian Hugh Trevor-Roper.
 Both the French and English translations were purportedly based on the Bormann-Vermerke manuscript while Picker's volume was based on his original notes as well as the notes he directly acquired from Heinrich Heim spanning from 5 July 1941 to March 1942.
 The original German content of the Bormann-Vermerke was not published until 1980 by historian Werner Jochmann.
 However Jochmann's edition is not complete as it lacks the 100 entries made by Picker between 12 March and 1 September 1942.
 Both Heim's and Picker's original manuscripts seem to have been lost and their whereabouts are unknown.

+Mikael Nilsson has noted that Hitler's Table Talk were heavily edited notes often taken the next day by Bormann and his staff, and which were edited further post-war.
+Bormann would heavily revise the notes taken by the men to suit his views, and according to evidence was even willing to engage in an anti-Christian stance behind Hitler's back.
+The ones entrusted to writing the notes down were Henry Picker and Heinrich Heim.
+Picker even noted Bormann would make him insert statements he had not even heard, and Heim's processes was similar.
+Francois Genoud, who possessed most of the table talks (he claimed that he lost them), engaged in distorting the Table Talks further.
+He was found to have also forged “Hitler’s Political Testament” (not to be confused with the one within the Last will and testament of Adolf Hitler) where he was likely motivated to insert pro-Arab and anti-colonial statements as being Hitler's for his own agenda.
+Even the initial publishers of the Table Talks would make further distortions, such as deleting Hitler's use of the word “Crusade” to describe Operation Barbarossa.